composer/composer/doc/06-config.md

 ### github-expose-hostname

 Defaults to `true`.
-If set to false, the OAuth tokens created to access the github API will have a date instead of the machine hostname.
+If set to `false`, the OAuth tokens created to access the github API will have a date instead of the machine hostname.

 ### notify-on-install